johannes-xerxes-sz/johannes-xerxes-sz/README.md

 ## Hello, I am Johannes

 Hi there!
 I am a backend software engineer with experience in JavaScript, Express.js, Node.js, MongoDB and more!
-I recently completed the Hanawilo bootcamp for backend development and am a certified core level data analyst.
+I am on Hanawilo bootcamp for backend development and am a certified core level data analyst.
 In my free time, I enjoy volunteering and trying new things.
 Feel free to use my projects or connect with me.

 ## Progress ✨